hatchways/team-bluejay/README.md

 ### Feature descriptions

-**Authentication:** Uses cookies for access, refresh, and csrf tokens.
+- **Authentication:** Uses cookies for access, refresh, and csrf tokens.
 React Context passes the users's logged in state throughout the app.

-**Filtering**: Customers can filter for chefs based on cuisines and distance from an address
+- **Searching**: Customers can filter chefs based on cuisines and distance from an address

-**Shopping cart**: Customers can add meals to their cart for one chef at a time.
+- **Shopping cart**: Customers can add meals to their cart for one chef at a time.
 If they try adding meals for multiple chefs, they will be prompted to empty their cart.

-**Checkout**: Customer chooses an availability that works for them, confirms their cart items, and enters their payment details.
+- **Checkout**: Customer chooses an availability that works for them, confirms their cart items, and enters their payment details.

-**Payments:** Payments are made using Stripe
+- **Payments:** Payments are made using Stripe.

-**Live notifications**: Chefs are notified via web sockets when they receive an order via Stripe.
+- **Live notifications**: Chefs are notified via web sockets when they receive an order via Stripe.
 All notifications start off as "unread" and change to "read" when a chef opens them.

-**Profile Pages**: All users can add profile images, cuisines, and an address.
+- **Profile Pages**: All users can add profile images, cuisines, and an address.
 Chefs can add meals.
 General address locations are shown via Google Maps.

-**Meal Creation**: Chefs can create and edit meals to include relevant info such as images, pricing, and ingredients.
+- **Meal Creation**: Chefs can create and edit meals to include relevant info such as images, pricing, and ingredients.

-**Alerts**: Front end alerts are shown whenever a server request returns an error, such as for incorrect logins or an invalid address.
+- **Alerts**: Front end alerts are shown whenever a server request returns an error, such as for incorrect logins or an invalid address.